Home » Recipes » Main Dish Recipes » Beef » Machaca Burritos

 • Skirt Steak – I do highly recommend using skirt steak for your burritos.
 It has a bold, intensely beefy flavor that other cuts don’t have.

 • Tortillas – I serve this in flour tortillas.
-However, corn tortillas are probably more authentic.
+However, corn tortillas are more authentic.
 Use your favorite.

-You’ll find detailed measurements for all ingredients in the printable version of the recipe at the bottom of this post.
+The complete ingredient list with detailed measurements is included in the printable recipe card at the bottom of this post.

-🔪 How to Make Machaca Burritos
+How to Make Machaca Burritos

 Marinate the Skirt Steak

 Don’t be intimidated by the long list of ingredients.
-You basically marinate your steak overnight and then cook it up with some vegetables the next day.
+You basically marinate the steak overnight and then cook it up with some vegetables the next day.
 That part goes very quickly followed by long, slow cooking to tenderize the skirt steak.

 Skirt steak marinating in a plastic bag.